Restore in hemato-oncology:

 20,000

-MaaT033 for improving outcomes in patients receiving allo-HCT
+MaaT033 to improve outcomes in patients receiving allo-HCT

 Antibiotic and chemotherapy-derived loss of gut diversity is predictive of mortality in allo-HCT patients, as well as graft-vs-host-disease occurrence and infection.2 3 4 7